 Apart from coconut oil, you can also use other carrier oils like jojoba oil, grapeseed oil, jojoba oil, argan oil, avocado oil, etc. All these carrier oils and essential oils have many skin benefits that can be used to heal skin and take proper aftercare of your tattoos.
 You can also add shea butter to your lotion and apply it directly to your tattoos.

 Taking tattoo care is very necessary to make them stand out and to prevent any sort of negative harm to the skin.The tattoo needs care, and shea butter is one such product that can be used to take good care of your tattoos.
 Tattoo artists suggest the use of shea butter to take good care of your skin and protect your skin.
 Shea butter is an excellent tattoo healing product that you can use.

 Shea butter deeply penetrates your skin, and it is believed that there are minimal side effects of shea butter.
 It can be used in the form of a lighter balm for your skin.
 Shea butter is a great product that you can include in your skincare regimen.
 If you have acne-prone skin, then ask your tattoo artists for any cream and oil that is best suitable for your skin.
 It is advised to use pure shea butter to cover your tattoo.

 Can I use shea butter lotion on my tattoo?

 Yes, shea butter is highly moisturising in nature and can help reduce skin dryness, or flaky skin issues related to tattoos.
-It also has anti-inflammatory and antioxidant properties that helps in healing and taking good aftercare of tattoos.

 Is cocoa butter or shea butter better for tattoos?